Financial Ombudsman Service: Abrupt Leadership Departures and House of Commons Scrutiny

 In early 2024, the sudden and unexplained departures of Financial Ombudsman Service (FOS) Chief Executive and Chief Ombudsman Abby Thomas and FOS Chair Baroness Manzoor drew scrutiny.
 Abby Thomas, appointed by Baroness Manzoor, had served less than three years.

 A report by the House of Commons Treasury Committee, titled "Financial Ombudsman Service: Accountability to the House of Commons," criticized Baroness Manzoor for her "opaque explanation" of Abby Thomas's departure, repeatedly stating it was a "mutual agreement" without further detail.
 Baroness Manzoor also declined to disclose information regarding any severance payment to Abby Thomas or her performance.

 After initial uncooperative responses from Baroness Manzoor, who cited her parliamentary privilege as a member of the House of Lords to avoid answering, the Treasury Committee exercised its power to compel information from the FOS.
 The report subsequently revealed that Abby Thomas's departure was due to a "collapse in confidence" within the FOS hierarchy, stemming from "fundamental disagreements about FOS strategy, management and operations."
 This "mutual collapse in confidence led the FOS Board to dismiss Abby Thomas," contradicting Baroness Manzoor's earlier characterization of a "mutual agreement."

 The Treasury Committee's report concluded by asserting that public bodies like the FOS are accountable to both Houses of Parliament, and any peer accepting a leadership role in such a body must also accept House of Commons scrutiny.
 The chair of the committee, Dame Meg Hillier, said: I’m afraid that the handling of this situation by the senior leadership of the Financial Ombudsman Service has been deeply disappointing.

 “The attempt to frustrate a House of Commons Committee from scrutinising the actions of a publicly accountable organisation ultimately proved unsuccessful.
 I hope this sends a clear message to any organisation considering similar action in future that Members of the House of Commons will have answers to the questions they ask on behalf of the British public, whether senior officials attempt to block them or not.The Financial Times reported that the House of Commons Treasury Committee criticized Baroness Zahida Manzoor, Chair of the Financial Ombudsman Service, for her "disrespectful obstruction" and refusal to explain the dismissal of the FOS chief executive, highlighting ongoing parliamentary concerns about accountability.

 In July 2025, the FOS appointed Liam Coleman as their new interim chair after its initial recruitment campaign “proved unsuccessful”.

+Proposed reforms to the Financial Ombudsman Service and redress system

+In July 2025, HM Treasury (HMT) launched a consultation on the Financial Ombudsman Service (FOS), proposing reforms of the legislative framework in which it operates.
+The Financial Conduct Authority (FCA) and the FOS also launched a joint public consultation on improving the redress system "to better serve consumers and give firms greater certainty to invest and innovate."

+There are fears that proposed changes would favour the financial sector, rather than consumers, with Ministers drawing up plans to enable banks and other finance sector firms to appeal ombudsman decisions.